remix-run/react-router/CONTRIBUTING.md

 - `scripts/test` will fire up a karma runner and watch for changes in the specs directory.
 - `npm test` will do the same but doesn't watch, just runs the tests.
-- `scripts/dev-examples` fires up a webpack dev server that will watch for changes and build the examples.
+- `npm run examples` fires up a webpack dev server that will watch for changes and build the examples.

 ### Build